Jamestown, South Australia

 Jamestown is a town in the Mid North region of South Australia 207 km north of Adelaide.
 It lies on the banks of the Belalie Creek and on the Crystal Brook-Broken Hill railway line between Gladstone and Peterborough, and ultimately on the main line linking Adelaide and Perth to Sydney.
-At the 2016 census, Jamestown had a population of 1,561, and is the thriving centre of a prosperous area.
 Jamestown is the council seat of its local municipality, Northern Areas Council.
 Jamestown is in the South Australian Legislative Assembly electoral district of Stuart and the federal Division of Grey.

 Description

 Jamestown (originally James Town) was named after Sir James Fergusson, the Governor of South Australia when the town was surveyed in 1871.
 Its streets are all named for towns in his native Scotland.

 Major products of the area are grain, legumes, wool and timber.
 The world's first plantation forest was the Bundaleer Forest first planted in the area in 1876.
 The local area had first been granted self-government as the District Council of Belalie in 1875, but the township of Jamestown itself had separated as the Corporate Town of Jamestown in 1878.
 The Belalie council, comprising the surrounding areas, merged into the new District Council of Jamestown in 1935.
 Jamestown continued with two municipalities, one for the town and one for the surrounding area, until their amalgamation in 1991; the amalgamated municipality then merged into the new Northern Areas Council in 1997.

 In July 2017, US tech giant Tesla won a bid to build a 129 megawatt hour (MWh) battery at Hornsdale Wind Farm at nearby Hornsdale.
 It was completed on 25 November 2017, and was the largest of its kind in the world.
 This was the first ever major battery storage installed on a country's power grid.

+Jamestown was also the home of the World Famous Belalie Lofts.
+Spencer Morgan Evan's a Racing Pigeon Fancier was the owner of these Lofts and imported the best long distance pigeons from England at great expense around the early 1900's era.
+His birds were purchased by other fancier's all over Australia, New Zealand and America.